sebm253/BotListHandler/README.md

 ## Troubleshooting

 Please visit the [wiki](https://github.com/caneleex/BotListHandler/wiki/Troubleshooting) for troubleshooting steps.
-If the wiki doesn't contain a problem you're having, [open a new issue](https://github.com/caneleex/BotListHandler/issues/new).
+If the wiki doesn't contain the problem you're having, [open a new issue](https://github.com/caneleex/BotListHandler/issues/new).